-Breastfeeding essentials can be a bit hard to figure out since everyone has a different opionion.
-If you’re looking for what you need to breastfeed, here is out ultimate list of what you do – and DON’T need to nurse your baby.
+Breastfeeding essentials can be a bit hard to figure out since everyone has a different opinion.
+If you’re looking for what you need to start nursing your new baby, here is out ultimate list of what you do – and DON’T need to feed your baby.

 When I was pregnant with my oldest, I knew nothing about babies.

 Since I knew nothing about babies, much less breastfeeding, I found myself searching non-stop to soak in any and all information I could.

 I’m not going to lie – in regards to the ‘practical’ advice, you can do all the reading in the world – it probably won’t prepare you.
 But what I did find useful, were the lists from been there, done that moms with their own personal breastfeeding must haves.

 As an Amazon Associate, I earn from qualifying purchases.

 In my own list, you’ll find some pretty basic and expected must haves for nursing your baby, with some different ones that I found super useful but you may not think about.

 There are a few different kinds of nursing pillows out there and I’ve tried two – a Boppy and a Brest Friend.

 I wrote all about them both in my Boppy vs. My Brest Friend Nursing Pillow post.
 But in short, I prefer the Brest Friend Pillow after trying both.

 You guys, nursing hunger is real.
 Be sure to keep easy to grab snacks on hand at all times .
 There will probably be days when anything more than a quick snack here and there is difficult.